PEP 804 – An external dependency registry and name mapping mechanism

 Package ecosystem maintainers usage

-Missing mapping entries will result in the absence tailored error messages and other UX affordances for end users of the impacted ecosystems.
+Missing mapping entries will result in the absence of tailored error messages and other UX affordances for end users of the impacted ecosystems.
 It is thus recommended that each package ecosystem keeps their mappings up-to-date with the central registry.
 The key to this will be automation, like linting scripts (see example at external-metadata-mappings), or periodic notifications via issues or draft submissions.

 Establishing the initial mapping is likely to involve a lot of work, but ideally the maintenance on an ongoing basis effort should require smaller effort.